Movement III · The Survival · /khorasan/ · Stream I · Mode I/II · Encoding

 This is not only a theological claim.
 It is an architectural one: the intellectual reserves of the civilizational reversal are held in the Khorasan-Indus corridor, not in the institutions that received the westward transfer.
 The knowledge that the West knows it received at Toledo is one fraction of the synthesis.
 The knowledge the Khorasan Corridor preserved — Mulla Sadra's ontology, the Chishti transmission networks, Iqbal's synthesis — is what was never exported.
 It is the surplus of the Eastern line.
 It is the reserve.

-Four working papers document the Khorasan Corridor — beginning with the structural event that made independent Eastern preservation necessary, then the Indus transmission chain, the 313 from Ajam framework, and the Iblis-cosmological tradition that runs through the entire Eastern line.
+Six working papers document the Khorasan Corridor — from the structural severance that made independent Eastern preservation necessary, through the Indus transmission chain, the 313 from Ajam framework, and the nur-zulumat cosmological tradition, to the present-day sovereign expressions of Stream I: the Iran-Pakistan walayah convergence and Pakistan Army's eschatological positioning.

 WP-02 · Structural Foundation